GustavoSma/hashing/README.md

-Word hashing implementation using struct and ADT Linked List.
+Word hashing implementation using struct and linked list ADT.